 Through the Impartiality Policy, we aim to ensure impartiality, transparency and independence in all of our activities.
 This is central to safeguarding the integrity of Preferred by Nature’s decision-making so that stakeholders can have confidence in the integrity of our activities.

 The purpose of this policy is to describe how Preferred by Nature ensures independence, impartiality and transparency in all its activities.
 Our goal is to make unbiased findings and fair decisions.
 Preferred by Nature strives to avoid situations where a risk to impartiality arises, or a potential conflict of interest becomes real.
 A conflict of interest occurs when an individual or organisation has multiple interests, one of which could possibly corrupt the motivation in a given activity.
 Preferred by Nature’s structure and policies have been designed to mitigate potential or avoid actual conflicts of interest, at both individual and organisational levels.

 Preferred by Nature has additional policies related to impartiality management such as Anti-Corruption Policy, Whistleblower Policy, Donations Policy and Open Source Policy, which are available on our website.

 Preferred by Nature owns a certification branch (Assurance) providing conformity evaluation services, including certification and verification.
 Preferred by Nature’s structure reflects this focus on main types of activities, namely:

-Assurance: fee-for-service certification work in accordance to normative standards that are accredited/recognised by third parties; NEPCon OÜ based in Estonia is in charge of Preferred by Nature’s certification activities.
+- Assurance: fee-for-service certification work in accordance with normative standards that are accredited/recognised by third parties; NEPCon OÜ based in Estonia is in charge of Preferred by Nature’s certification activities.
 NEPCon OÜ is wholly owned by NEPCon F.M.B.A., a registered non-profit organisation registered in Copenhagen, Denmark.
-In a few cases local entities hold their own accreditations if required by local rules (e.g. PEFC forest management in Russia or the national forestry standard (NMX) in Mexico).
-Assurance division has its own management which is independent in taking Assurance related decisions and not involved in advisory activities.
+In a few cases local entities hold their own accreditations if required by local rules (e.g. PEFC forest management in Russia or the national forestry standard NMX in Mexico).
 All certification decisions are taken by Assurance staff.